As an Amazon Associate I earn from qualifying purchases.

 Using Google Lens

-Reverse image search is also possible with the help of the third-party app Google Lens.
+Reverse image search is also possible with the help of the third-party app called Google Lens.
 As the app is built by Google, you don’t need to worry about the quality of its work and the safety of your data.

 1. Download the Google Lens app from the App Store and open it.